 Ahoy there me hearties, Talk Like A Pirate Day is coming up on September 19th.
 So I thought I would put together some fun Talk Like A Pirate Day activities for you to enjoy with the kids.

-I have included over 37 activities for you to enjoy on Talk Like A Pirate Day, although there is enough here for you to spend a full week talking like a pirate!!
-Shiver Me Timbers…..
+I have included over 37 activities for you to enjoy on Talk Like A Pirate Day.
+Although there is enough here for you to spend a whole week talking like a pirate!!

 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**